bedatadriven/renjin-website/documentation/contributor-guide.md

 'sqrt' in the global environment, while the primitive function 'sqrt' is bound in the base environment.

-You can type `search()` into a REPL to see the heirarchy of enclosing environments:
+You can type `search()` into the console see the heirarchy of enclosing
+environments:

     > search()
     [1] ".GlobalEnv"        "package:stats"     "package:graphics"